 - $3.00 will provide an honorarium for our guest judge;

-- $3.00 will go back into Guesthouse’s coffer to pay administrative fees (we want to get on Submittable, produce a podcast, and other initiatives that require modest capitol); and
+- $3.00 will go back into Guesthouse’s coffer to pay administrative fees; and

 - $3.00 will be donated to the Iowa Youth Writing Project, an Iowa City-based nonprofit that "that aims to join Iowa City’s unique literary heritage with Iowa’s larger community by empowering, inspiring, and educating Iowa’s youth through language arts and creative thinking."
 More info about the IYWP here.